-Glucosamine to use as a supplement is usually obtained from the hard outer covering of of shrimp, lobsters and crabs.
+Glucosamine, as a supplement, is usually obtained from the shells of of shrimp, lobsters and crabs.
 People allergic to shellfish should discuss using this supplement with their doctor before taking it.

 Glucosamine acts as a sugar in the body.
 Diabetics should discuss using this supplement with their doctor prior to using it.

 Glucosamine and Chodroitin can interact with blood thinners.
 Consult with you doctor before taking these if you are on Coumadin or Warfarin.